 All monies of the System are deposited in the state treasury and are considered cash and cash equivalents.
-OST is responsible for maintaining and investing the pooled cash balances in accordance with State of Washington laws.
+OST is responsible for maintaining and investing the pooled cash balances in accordance with state of Washington laws.
 OST is required to maintain a mix of investment portfolios in order to allow funds to be withdrawn at any time to meet normal operating needs without prior notice or penalty.
-Refer to the State of Washington's CAFR for the year ended June 30, 2018 for disclosures required by GASB Statement No. 3, Deposits with Financial Institutions, Investments (including Repurchase Agreements), and Reverse Repurchase Agreements and GASB Statement No. 40, Deposit and Investment Risk Disclosures (an amendment of GASB Statement No. 3).
-The State of Washington CAFR may be obtained from the Internet at http://www.ofm.wa.gov/cafr/default.asp.
+Refer to the state of Washington's ACFR for the year ended June 30, 2021 for disclosures required by GASB Statement No. 3, Deposits with Financial Institutions, Investments (including Repurchase Agreements), and Reverse Repurchase Agreements and GASB Statement No. 40, Deposit and Investment Risk Disclosures (an amendment of GASB Statement No. 3).
+The state of Washington ACFR may be obtained from the Internet at https://ofm.wa.gov/accounting/financial-audit-reports/annual-comprehensive-financial-report.

-CASH BALANCE SR 520 Corridor Account Cash and Cash Equivalents \$ 83,873,687 Toll Facility Bond Retirement Account Cash and Cash Equivalents 8,669,739 Total System Account Cash and Cash Equivalents, as of June 30, 2018 \$ 92,543,426 - -
+CASH BALANCE SR 520 Corridor Account Cash and Cash Equivalents \$ 67,145,142 Toll Facility Bond Retirement Account Cash and Cash Equivalents 5,332,342 Total System Account Cash and Cash Equivalents, as of June 30, 2021 \$ 72,477,484